EHRI/rspub-gui/docs/rst/rsgui.menu.rst

 Configurations...
 +++++++++++++++++
 Pops up a list with the names of saved configurations.
-You have the ability to delete configurations by clicking their names.
+You have the ability to delete configurations by selecting their names.
 Multiple configurations can be deleted by selecting multiple names from the list.

 Exit